Haizhoux0517/long_context_cue/README.md

 `configs/ablations/retriever_family_twowiki_qwen25.yaml`, and
 `scripts/run_retriever_family_ablation.py`.

-### Controlled context-length and position scaling scaffold
+### Controlled context-length and position scaling extension

-The repository also includes a controlled scaling scaffold for auditing ONCU as a function of context length and fine-grained evidence position.
+The repository includes a controlled scaling extension for auditing ONCU as a function of context length and fine-grained evidence position.
 This extension uses ten evidence-position deciles (`pos_00` ... `pos_09`) across 4K, 8K, 16K, and 32K contexts, while retaining the controlled distractor and reasoning-type factors.
+The generated 3,200-sample input is recreated by `scripts/build_controlled_scaling_cue.py`; the frozen summary artifacts used by the paper are stored under `experiment_backups/controlled_scaling_20260527/`.

 Key files: